SAMeh-ZAGhloul/Market-Split-Quantum-Optimization/README.md

 **🎥 [Watch Video Tutorial](Market%20Split%20Problem.mp4)**

+## Executive Summary

+The **Market Split Problem (MSP)** is a challenging combinatorial optimization problem with deep historical roots in logistics and market allocation.
+Originally formalized by H. Paul Williams in 1978 for UK oil market distribution, MSP has evolved into a crucial benchmark for testing advanced optimization algorithms, particularly in quantum computing research.

+### Problem Essence
+MSP involves allocating retailers between two market divisions to balance product demand across multiple product lines.
+The challenge lies in finding binary selections that satisfy exact linear constraints, creating an extremely "thin" feasible region that breaks traditional optimization methods.

 ## Historical Context

 The problem was first formalized by H. Paul Williams in 1978 for UK oil market allocation, where a company needed to distribute retailers between two divisions to balance market share for multiple products.
 In 1998, Gérard Cornuéjols and Milind Dawande presented challenging instances at IPCO VI that proved unsolvable for contemporary commercial solvers, transforming it into a mathematical benchmark.